j19sch/j19sch.github.io/blog/clojure/2021/clj6-three-chapters-in-one-year/index.md

 ```

 Having revisited all of this, the concept "closures" of does make a little more sense to me, although I still wouldn't be able to really explain it.
-I did a search in the Brave and True-book and "closure" occurs twice: once in the explanation of `inc-maker` and once in the index.
-So I should be fine with my current understanding.
+I did a search in the book and "closure" occurs twice: once in the explanation of `inc-maker` and once in the index.
+So I should be fine with my current understanding - or my lack thereof.

 [^1]: I've only done the first three exercises at the end of chapter 3, but the authors said it's fine to skip the other three exercises and revisit them after chapters 4 and 5.
 I tried solving exercise 4 for a bit and decided it's better to skip and revisit.

 [^2]: I checked the explanation on lists in "Clojure for the Brave and True".
-It does tell you to use the single quote, but for an explanation it says that will be covered in Chapter 7.
+It does tell you to use the single quote, but it also says the explanation won't be covered until Chapter 7.

 [^3]: Which got me curious about providing more than two arguments to the `-` function.
 Turns out it works as you'd expect. `(- 10 1 2)` gives you 7. `(- 10 1 -2)` gives you 11. `(- 10 -1 2)` gives you 9.[^4]